In this FDD Talk 2017 post, you’ll learn the following:

 - Labor Costs – Includes wages for in-store employees including payroll taxes.
 Affiliate-owned Shops’ labor costs also include a manager’s salary and related payroll taxes.
 Some franchised Shops include a manager’s salary as part of Labor Costs while other franchised Shops do not include a manager’s salary because the franchisee acts as the manager and does not take a salary.

-- Dunn Brothers Coffee obtained the Labor Costs data from the financial statements for the Shops and have not independently verified the information.
+- Dunn Brothers Coffee obtained the Labor Costs data from the financial statements for the Shops and has not independently verified the information.

 - Labor Costs Percentage – Labor Costs divided by Gross Revenues.